 Healthy plants do a better job of sucking CO2 out the the air we breath.
 Great job!

 In the 2015 pilot (free) program alone, Salem diverted about 495 tons of food scraps ifrom landfill or the incinerator–450 tons of waste were not buried, not burnt.
 Instead of generating more carbon, we generated nutrient rich compost.
 Participants were able to take home six free gallons of rich compost at the end of a year’s participation to use in their own gardens.

 Take the Composting Challenge

-Will you take the challenge to recruit new members?
+Take the challenge to recruit new members!

-If you think this is a worthwhile effort as we do, we challenge you to get just one more neighbor, friend, or family in a separate household to join the composting movement.
+We challenge you to get just one more neighbor, friend, or family in a separate household to join the composting movement.

 Compost Tips & Info Links

 There have definitely been lessons learned about how to compost more cleanly and effortlessly.
 We will be sharing tips thru posts, photos, videos and Facebook.